teemuhyva/quickgames/README.md

   - [x] Add game that contains 2 players ( Game shown in Card component)
   - [x] Queue for ongoing game
   - [x] Queue for players waiting
-  - [ ] Horizontal line to separate above ( when configured for tablet )
   - [x] Navigation.
 (Bottom navigation with tabs)